leighsmith/midisport-macos/README.md

 + MIDISPORT 4x4
 + MIDISPORT 8x8/S
 + Oxygen 8 Keyboard (with extra firmware installed)
++ Radium 49/61

-Other devices which are compatible may also work, although presently, these are the only ones which have been tested.
+Other devices which are compatible may also work, although presently, these are the only ones which have been tested or reported to work.
 See the disclaimer below before testing this software on any device not listed above.

 History:
 --------